apache/aurora/docs/cron-jobs.md

 for up-to-date usage instructions.

 ### cron schedule
-Schedules a new cron job on the Aurora cluster for later runs, or updates an existing job.
+Schedules a new cron job on the Aurora cluster for later runs or replaces the existing cron template with a new one.
+Only future runs will be affected, any existing active tasks are left intact.

     $ aurora2 cron schedule devcluster/www-data/test/cron_hello_world /vagrant/examples/jobs/cron_hello_world.aurora